iverenshaguy/react-redux-todolist/README.md

-# react-todolist
+# react-redux-todolist

-Learning React with a TodoList using an ejected Create-React-App and template from Bootswatch.com
+Learning React- with a TodoList using an ejected Create-React-App and template from Bootswatch.com